michaelhtleung/michaelhtleung.github.io/README.md

 - [x] Fix buttons
 - [x] Swap in real pictures
-- [ ] Organize project pictures in a flexbox instead of Bootstrap grid
+- [x] Organize project pictures in a flexbox instead of Bootstrap grid
 - [ ] Resize all project pictures to have a 4:3 aspect ratio
-- [ ] Fix hamburger menu
+- [x] Fix hamburger menu
 - [ ] Add image filtering from buttons
 - [ ] Add image animations when appearing and disappearing
 - [ ] Add "swing" scrolling from navbar
 - [ ] Add playable clips/gifs for each project when clicked on
+- [ ] Add project title for each project when hovered over
 - [ ] Make projects link to their github repository